aashere/aashere/README.md

 ### 👋 About Me

 Hi, I'm Ameya!
 I study computer science at New York University, focusing my coursework in data science, statistics, and machine learning.
 I am passionate about leveraging big data to solve complex problems and communicate engaging stories to both technical and non-technical audiences.

-In my free time, I enjoy reading, singing, and cooking!
+In my free time, I enjoy reading, singing, and cooking.

 #### 📊 Projects
 I have explored data science and machine learning through a number of projects.
 You can check these out here on GitHub: